Anastasiiachu/JetBrains-test-task/regexp.md

 ## Validate email address

 Validating email addresses is one of the use cases for regular expressions.
-For example, to check if an email conforms to a `name.surname@jetbrains.com` template:
+For example, to check if an email corresponds to a `name.surname@jetbrains.com` template:

 1. Call the [`Regex`][constructor] constructor and pass the following argument into it: `"^[a-z]+\\.[a-z]+@jetbrains\\.com$"`.